kagg-design/notification-system/readme.txt

 = 1.4.0 =
 * Dropped support for PHP 5.6.
 The minimum required PHP version is now 7.0.
+* The minimal WordPress version required is 5.0 now.
 * Tested with WordPress 6.5.

 = 1.3 =